Weighted blankets, whose heard of these before?

 DIY Weighted Blanket

 You can even make your own!
 Most pre-made blankets contain plastic beads, and plastic is something I’m not a fan of.
-So, this can be a great way to avoid plastics and their toxins, simply substitute the plastic with alternative weights like rice or beans.
-Now, if you do opt to use these alternative fillers, it’ll make it non-washable, so just keep that in mind.
-Glass beads can be another alternative, and allow your blanket to be machine-washed!
+So, this can be a great way to avoid plastic by substituting alternative weights like rice or beans.
+Now, if you do choose to use these alternative fillers, it’ll make the blanket non-washable.
+Something to keep in mind.
+Glass beads, on the other hand, are another alternative and allow your blanket to be machine-washable.

-- Fabric: a soft fabric like 100% organic cotton fleece is perfect.
-You’ll need to figure out the size you’ll need and plan from there, making sure you have enough for two layers
+- A soft fabric such as 100% organic cotton fleece is perfect.
+You’ll need to figure out the size and plan from there, making sure you have enough for two layers

-- Rice, beans or glass beads for weight (note: not washable if using rice or beans)
+- Rice, beans or glass beads for weight (not machine-washable if using rice or beans)

 - Measure out the fabric and cut to scale, ensuring the layers are even.